No clear winner in final election result

 "Not much went wrong, but not as much went as well as we'd have liked," she told BBC's Newsnight.

-Analysis suggested the two main parties were neck-and-neck overall in terms of national vote share - on 35% each.
+Analysis suggested the two main parties were neck and neck overall in terms of national vote share - on 35% each.
 Last year Labour's vote share was estimated to be narrowly ahead of the Tories.

 Labour leader Jeremy Corbyn said he was "disappointed at any places where we lost a bit of ground".